sneakyPent/Content-Management-System/README.md

 3. rest repositories,
 4. spring security,
 5. spring data jpa,
-6. posgresql driver
+6. postgresql driver

 ### User management (administration role)
-Configure database to connect with a postgresql database.
+Configure the application's database to connect with a postgresql database.
 CRUD interface of users.
-Configure Spring Security to use users from database.
+Configure Spring Security to use users from the database.

 ### List and Library Definition (designer)
 A ContentDefinition entity will have the following: